akutschi/computer-science-playground/README.md

-# Algorithms Repository
+# Computer Science Playground

+**The GitHub repository is just a mirror.
+The [original code](https://gitlab.com/akutschi/computer-science-playground) is maintained at [GitLab](https://gitlab.com/)**

-Playground for writing common algorithms in different languages.
+Playground for writing code in different languages.